majcen-dev/cors-api-proxy/README.md

 Example: https://majcen-cors-api-proxy.herokuapp.com/proxy/post/https://postman-echo.com/post <br/>
 See below how to structure your body in the request.<br/>

-*Be sure to format you JSON payload properly as there is no error handling at this time.*<br/>
+*Be sure to format you JSON payload properly as error handling may be limited.*<br/>
 The only accepted content type is ***'application/json'***.<br/>

 CORS API Proxy will return the following JSON response: